day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

   - `:spec` for event spec (when registering events)  ???
 Too much ??

 XXX I'm not too happy about using short names like `:cept`.
-But, then again, there's the asthetics of formatting the code and lining things up.
+But, then again, there's the aesthetics  of formatting the code and lining things up.

 ### Registrar